Frank Soo

-Life
+Personal life

 Frank Soo was born in Buxton, Derbyshire on 8 March 1914, and brought up in Liverpool.
 His parents, a Liverpool-based Chinese sailor father, Our Quong-Soo (區君仕; also Ah Kwong-Soo), and an English mother, Beatrice Whittam, had married in Chorlton, Manchester in 1908.
 The couple had moved to the village of Fairfield to open a laundry, as was commonly done by Chinese emigrants in England at the time, before eventually moving premises to West Derby, Liverpool around 1920.
 He had an elder brother, Norman, and several younger siblings: Phyllis, Ronald, Jack, Harold and Kenneth.
-His brother, Ronald, was killed on 14 January 1944, while serving as an air gunner in No. 166 Squadron.
+His brother, Ronald, was killed on 14 January 1944 while serving as an air gunner in No. 166 Squadron.

-Soo married hairdressing salon proprietor Beryl Freda Lunt in Stoke-on-Trent on 12 June 1938, and the couple honeymooned in Bournemouth.
-Freda, as she was known, was a keen autograph hunter, and had initially introduced herself to Soo simply to ask for his signature.
+Soo married hairdressing salon proprietor Beryl Freda Lunt in Stoke-on-Trent on 12 June 1938.
+The couple honeymooned in Bournemouth.
+Freda, as she was known, was a keen autograph hunter and had initially introduced herself to Soo to ask for his signature.
 The couple separated in 1951, and Freda died as a result of a barbiturate overdose on 10 March 1952; it was not known whether her death was intentional or accidental.